k77torpedo/ActionLog/README.md

 * You want to log certain actions or events for display.
 * You want different systems to access actions or events without relying on C#-events or callbacks.

-In our games we sometimes don't want to calculate everything in one frame but rather just _log_ that something has happened to then later let other systems simply look it up and process it.
-A good example would be if a player takes a hit from a monster: Different Effects or Skills might want to react to _"Player is taking 5 damage"_ but doing all that on the same frame might lead to lag or stutter in which case the `ActionLog` might be able to help you.
+Reason: In our games we sometimes don't want to calculate everything in one frame but rather just _log_ that something has happened to then later let other systems simply look it up and process it.
+A good example would be if a player takes a hit from a monster: different Effects or Skills might want to react to _"Player is taking 5 damage"_ but doing all that on the same frame might lead to lag or stutter in which case the `ActionLog` might be able to help you.

 ## 3) How it works
-The `ActionLog` keeps a RingBuffer for the frames you want to add.
+The `ActionLog` keeps a RingBuffer of your frames.
 Once the RingBuffer is full the oldest entry will be overwritten.
-The `ActionLog` also keeps RingBuffers for the actions you want to log which will also overwrite the oldest entry once the actions' RingBuffer is full.
-See image below:
+The `ActionLog` also keeps RingBuffers for the actions of each frame you want to log which will also overwrite the oldest entry once the actions' RingBuffer is full.
+For better understanding see image below:

 ![Overview](https://raw.githubusercontent.com/k77torpedo/ActionLog/master/Documentation/ActionLog_Overview.png)